Site Map

 When You're in the Hospital

-In the hospital, the provider helped your child breathe better.
+In the hospital, your provider helped your child breathe better.
 This likely involved giving oxygen through a mask and medicines to open the lung airways.

 What to Expect at Home